oneananda/asp_dot_net_core_projects/011_FromServices_Attribute_Multi_Services/README.md

 Controller Using [FromServices]: In the ProductsController, we have two action methods:

-'GetDataA: Uses [FromServices] to inject IServiceA.
+`GetDataA: Uses [FromServices] to inject IServiceA.

-GetDataB: Uses [FromServices] to inject IServiceB.'
+GetDataB: Uses [FromServices] to inject IServiceB.`

 ### When to Use